The Toronto-Dominion Centre shows the business community why it and 222 Bay is “where business is going.”

 Each video was created with a mix of computer graphics and live footage, and edited for adaptability to future leasing demands.

 To help support the leasing team, a comprehensive sales and marketing program was first developed.
 Brochures, posters, floor plans and building specifications were all tools that were subsequently developed for brokers and prospective tenants.

 Tasked with generating leasing engagements among prospective tenants, we executed a series of broker luncheon events at Canoe restaurant.
 The attendees of the events were provided thank you bags that had people talking about TDC long after they had left.
 The packaging utilized a bold design that brought to mind the unique black TDC towers and reinforced the prestige that comes with being a tenant at 222 Bay.

 A key component of this campaign was the design and execution of a bold TDC leasing website that showcased everything this building had to offer.
 The website was built utilizing innovative design principles and bold photography that showcased the breathtaking vistas that are exclusive to residents of the prestigious location.
 Additionally, we built in future roll-out opportunities for the other five towers within the complex.

 The campaign was a great success for the Toronto-Dominion Centre leasing team by re-engaging the brokerage community with a fresh perspective and by giving them the tools to market the property effectively.
 Today, the centre remains at capacity and continues to attract Canada’s corporate elite, and we could confidently say “it’s where business continues to go.”

-Credits: Frank Casera – Creative Director & Lead Designer, Stephen Thut – Digital Designer, Dean Moore – Account Management, Jackie Dean – Production Manager, Rita Chan – Studio Production, and Bryan Mills Limited.
+Credits: Frank Casera – Creative Director & Lead Designer, Stephen Thut – Digital Designer, Dean Moore – Account Management, Jackie Dean – Production Manager, Rita Chan – Studio Production.